 The conquests of Tiglat-Pileser III included Megiddo (734 BC).
 A new city (Stratum 11) became the capital of the Assyrian administrative region of Megiddo, from which they ruled Galilee.
 While the Assyrians were attacked by the Medes and Babylonians prior to their collapse in 612 BC, Josiah, king of Judah, seized what seemed to be an opportunity to recover the northern area.

 Whether or not he actually fortified Megiddo, he chose it as

 right) took through Palestine on his way to help the Assyrians recoup their losses.
 Josiah fell in the battle (609

 BC).
 Again the site lay deserted

 But its name remained a powerful symbol.
 In Christian writings, the hill of Megiddo (Har-Megiddo in Hebrew) seemed a fitting place for the last battle on earth.
 The kings of the earth "will be gathered to the battle of that great day . . . into a place called in the Hebrew tongue Armageddon."
 (Revelation 16:14, 16).

-article is from
+article are from